sd-powell/portfolio_project_1/README.md

 * [Adobe Illustrator](https://www.adobe.com/uk/products/illustrator.html) - Used to design the logo and create visuals.

 * [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) - Used to crop, resize, edit and save images to webp format.

+* [Adobe Stock](https://stock.adobe.com/) - Used to source royalty free imagery for the site.

 * [Git](https://git-scm.com/) - For version control.